 For future references consult this list of historical data sources.
 You should also perhaps dip into the 'Data Fundamentals' part of Data + Design (PDF opens in new window); think of it as another excellent textbook to help you when you need another perspective on the materials in this course.

 And don't forget serendipity

 Follow researchers and institutions in your field of study.
 Once on Twitter I saw something that struck me as an excellent find.
 Penn Libraries tweeted, and I retweeted, a link to a traveller's diary from the 19th century - a woman who sailed from the US to Europe and thence the Nile, which she ascended and explored.
-My tweet led to a flurry of activity amongst scholars, and even now, the transcription has begun.
+Tweeting about it led to a flurry of activity amongst scholars, and even now, the transcription has begun.
 Indeed, I made an Android-only game out of it.